mawinkler/playground-one/docs/faq.md

 srw-rw---- 1 root docker 0 Oct  7 09:44 /var/run/docker.sock
 ```

 The above is fine, since the `pgo` user inside the container is member of the `docker` group.
-A `docker ps` for example should succeed.
+A `docker ps` should succeed.

-In some cases, for example when you're using Docker Desktop on the sockets ACLs are set to `root.root` and a `docker ps` inside the container will fail because the `pgo` user is neither `root` nor in the `root` group.
+In some cases, such as when you're using Docker Desktop the sockets ACLs are set to `root.root` and a `docker ps` inside the container will fail because the `pgo` user is neither `root` nor in the `root` group.

 To use the `docker` cli in such a situation you can switch to the root context inside the container doing the following: